School Council 2018-19

 End of Year Trip:

 Our School Council rounded off a very successful year with a trip to The Kids Country Food and Farming Day in Peterborough.
-It was an interactive learning event that taught the children about where food comes from and the importance of agriculture and the countryside.
+It was an interactive learning event which taught the children about where food comes from and the importance of agriculture and the countryside.
 There were 14 learning zones in total and lots of activities.
-Children got the chance to touch and taste various foods, find out more about livestock and working animals, make bread rolls and pies, visit and African village, and see the machinery and technology used on UK farms.
+Children got the chance to touch and taste various foods, find out more about livestock and working animals, make bread rolls and pies, visit an African village, and see the machinery and technology used on UK farms.